-This must have been the easiest one of the Robotime DIY Kits that I have done so far: Miller’s Garden.
+This must have been the easiest one of the Robotime DIY house kits that I have done so far: Miller’s Garden.

 Let’s dive right into it:

 As an Amazon and Etsy associate, I earn from purchases, with no extra costs for you, however.